 Basic Projects - Grant funds are available to support programs or projects that are designed to improve the court process for child welfare cases that provide for the safety, well-being and permanency needs of children in foster care.

 Training Projects - Grant funds are available to support training and education programs that increase child welfare expertise within the legal community or facilitate cross-training opportunities amongst agencies, courts, and other key stakeholders involved in the child welfare system.

 Technology Projects - Grant funds are available to support data collection and analysis projects that improve the processing of child welfare related court hearings to ensure safety, permanence, and well-being needs of children are met in a timely and complete manner.

 Approved Budget categories

-List each person and position to be paid with CIP funds.
-The cost calculation should show the employee's annual salary rate and the percentage of time devoted to the project.
+CIP funds are available for personnel devoting time to the project for which grant funds have been awarded.
+The cost calculation will include the employee's annual salary rate and the percentage of time devoted to the project.

 Fringe benefits are based on the applicant's established formula and are only for the percentage of time devoted to the project.
 It is important to explain what is included in the benefit package and at what percentage.

-List general office supplies and other general office equipment used in support of the project, such as paper, envelopes, pens and pencils and staples, etc. List items and show the basis for computation.
+Grant funds are available for the purchase of general office supplies and other general office equipment used in support of the project, such as paper, envelopes, pens and pencils and staples, etc.

-This category contains items not included in the previous categories.
-Give justification for all the items in the "other" category (e.g., printing, telephone, postage, rent, insurance, space rental, etc.).
+CIP funds are available for items in the "other" category that are necessary for completion of the project.
+This category contains items not included in the previous categories (e.g., printing, telephone, postage, rent, insurance, space rental, etc.).

 CIP Funds awarded may not constitute more than 75% of the total project cost.
 Therefore, matching contributions of 25% (cash or in-kind) of the total program or project budget is required and must be derived from non-federal resources.